topiasukkonen/Tiraprojekti/viikkoraportit/week2.md

 Have not done that much this week.
 Mostly been checking the functionality of the program and trying to figure what should possibly be additionally done to the project.
-Created initial release. overall, maybe a couple of hpurs spent this week on the project.
+Created initial release.
+Overall, maybe a couple of hours spent this week on the project.